dataenthu-ashb/dataenthu-ashb/README.md

 # 👋 Welcome to My GitHub!

-Hi, I'm [Your Name] – a data scientist and econometrics enthusiast passionate about translating complex data into meaningful insights.
+Hi, I'm ashb – a data scientist and econometrics enthusiast passionate about translating complex data into meaningful insights.
 This repository showcases two key folders:

 - 🧠 **Foundations**: Learning resources and exercises in Python, Data Science, and Machine Learning.
 - 📈 **Forecasting Project**: A collaborative project with VLK, using models like MIDAS and ARIMA for time series forecasting.